-I’ve been using pickled red onions on almost all my meals lately, they just make everything taste better without the strong taste and aftertaste onions can have.
-It’s a simple recipe and you probably can find various of it everywhere online, but I tested few ways of making it and reach something I am happy with.
+I’ve been using sugar-free pickled red onions on almost all my meals lately, they make everything taste better without the strong taste, and aftertaste onions can have.
+It’s a simple recipe, and you probably can find various of it everywhere online, but I tested a few ways of making it and reached something I am happy with.
+You will love these pickled red onions with no sugar.

 I may or may not be a pickle monster